thexmanxyz/Owl-Carousel-Neo-Gantry/README.md

 * Timing of slides (annual or one-time)
 * Slide link can be applied to title as well
 * Slide button can be "replaced" by the title link
-* Four new styles (addtionally the default Helium style)
+* Four new styles (additionally also the default Helium style)
 * Two themes (black or white)
 * Seven different control colors
-* Border Radius (square or round)
+* Border radius (square or round)
 * Dot navigation alignment
 * Configuration of next/previous arrows
 * Overlay image improvement
   * all six Helium overlays included
   * five new overlays
-  * use accent overlay of current template
+  * or use accent overlay of current template

 ## Showroom
 Insight of the *Owl Carousel Neo - Gantry Particle* configuration: